 Pet ownership is a path we cherish.
 Paths caused by litter, on the other hand, are a different story.
-Dr. Elsey’s Clean Tracks™ Litter is a low tracking, hard clumping, and odor eliminating litter.
-Clean Tracks™ has a unique formulation of medium grain clay that helps keep litter in the box while controlling odor without added perfume, deodorants, or chemicals.
+Dr. Elsey’s Clean Tracks™ is a low tracking, hard clumping and odor eliminating litter.
+Clean Tracks™ has a unique formulation of medium grain clay that helps keep litter in the box while controlling odor without added perfumes, deodorants or chemicals.

 The key to having your cat always use its litter box is to keep it clean.

 Scoop the box daily to keep it fresh and encourage your cat to always come back.

 Have more than one cat… have more than one litter box.